RobbieTheWagner/PolymitaDemo/README.md

 Upload POJO to Guvnor by jaring all files in **org.railinc.shipping** and going to localhost:8080/jboss-brms and uploading the jar as a POJO.

-## Step 8: Add Guvnor to Jboss Developer Studio
+## Step 8: Add Guvnor to JBoss Developer Studio
 Create Guvnor repository in JBoss Developer Studio.
 Then add all rules and flows to the Guvnor.